 - There is no parallelism between the 3D and the compute engine so you should not try to split workload between regular compute and 3D queues arbitrarily.

 - Pay close attention not to stall the GPU with solitary compute jobs limited by texture sample rate, memory latency or anything alike.
 Other queues can't become active as long as such a command is running.

 - Compute commands should not be scheduled together with draw calls in a single batch.

 - Doing so will hurt the performance measurably.
 The reconfiguration of the SMM units will impair performance significantly.

 - In the worst case, the GPU will even be partitioned inefficiently.
 This can result e.g. in the SMM units dedicated to graphics to run idle, while the compute shader running in parallel starves due to a lower number of SMM units available.

 - Make sure to always properly batch both draw calls and compute commands.
 Avoiding a mixture ensures that all resources are allocated to either type.

 - Consider the use of a draw call with a proxy geometry instead when batching and offloading is not an option for you.
 This will still save you a few microseconds as opposed to interleaving a compute command.

 - Make 3D and compute sections long enough.

-- Switching between compute and 3D queues results in a full flush of all pipelines.
+- Switching SMM units between compute and 3D mode results in a full flush of all pipelines.
 The GPU should have spent enough time in one mode to justify the penalty for switching.

 - Beware that there is no active preemption, a long running shader in either engine will stall the transition.